Group Tour Itineraries

 Haunts n’ Hex

-Join us if you dare!
-Journey to our most haunted places with Charles J. Adams III, paranormal researcher, author of more than 35 books on ghosts and hauntings, and storyteller extraordinaire.
-Charlie will gladly be a step-on for your bus tour.
-Smaller tours can be arranged.
+Tour our region’s most haunted places with Charles J. Adams Ill, paranormal researcher, author of more than 35 books on ghosts and hauntings, and storyteller extraordinaire.

-- Berks County Heritage Center – approx. 3 hours
+Berks County Heritage Center Tour – approx. 3 hours

-Venture inside a haunted covered bridge, then follow the former towpath of the Union Canal to the site of an 1875 quadruple murder-suicide involving three children and their mother.
-The children’s ghosts have been seen, sensed, and heard by countless witnesses.
+Venture inside a haunted covered bridge, then follow the former towpath of the Union Canal to the site of an 1875 murder-suicide of three children and their mother.
 Afterwards, walk to an eerie graveyard to hear stories of its hauntings and search for unmarked graves with copper divining rods hand-crafted by your host.

-- Centre Park Historic District – approx. 2.5 hours
+Centre Park Historic District Tour – approx. 2.5 hours

-Stroll through Charles Evans Cemetery, where you may see or sense the spirits of a woman and her three children who died in a murder-suicide in 1875.
-Across the avenue, visit Stirling Guest Hotel as well as other Victorian beauties.
-The tour of the city’s historic and architectural district will also include a visit to the Berks County History Center.
+Stroll through Charles Evans Cemetery, to see or sense the resident spirits.
+The tour of the city’s premier historic district will also include a visit to The Gables at Stirling Guest Hotel, other ominous Victorian beauties, and the Berks History Center.

 Planes, Trains & Automobiles